Oracle recommends that you disable Transparent HugePages before you start installation.

 To disable Transparent HugePages:

-For Oracle Linux 7 and Red Hat Enterprise Linux 7, add or modify the transparent_hugepage=never parameter in the
+For Oracle Linux 7 and later, and Red Hat Enterprise Linux 7 and later, add or modify the transparent_hugepage=never parameter in the

 GRUB_TIMEOUT=5 GRUB_DISTRIBUTOR="$(sed 's, release .*$,,g' /etc/system-release)" GRUB_DEFAULT=saved GRUB_DISABLE_SUBMENU=true GRUB_TERMINAL_OUTPUT="console" GRUB_CMDLINE_LINUX="crashkernel=auto rhgb quiet numa=off transparent_hugepage=never" GRUB_DISABLE_RECOVERY="true"

 Note:The file name may vary for your operating systems.
 Check your operating system documentation for the exact file name and the steps to disable Transparent HugePages.

 grub2–mkconfigcommand to regenerate the